MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-logconfig-directive.md

 Only one **ConfigPriority** entry can be used in each *log-config-section*.
 There can be more than one of each of the other entries, depending on the hardware resource requirements of the device.

-One or more **MfCardConfig=** entries can appear only in a *log-config-section* that is referenced by a **LogConfig** directive in the *DDInstall***.LogConfigOverride** section of an INF for a multifunction device.
+One or more **MfCardConfig=** entries can appear only in a *log-config-section* that is referenced by a **LogConfig** directive in the <em>DDInstall</em>**.LogConfigOverride** section of an INF for a multifunction device.
 For more information about INF files for multifunction devices, see [Supporting Multifunction Devices](https://msdn.microsoft.com/library/windows/hardware/ff542743).

 ### LogConfig-Referenced Section Entries and Values